trampgeek/moodle-qtype_coderunner/README.md

 ## Introduction

-CodeRunner is a Moodle question type that requests students to submit program code to some given specification, e.g. a Python function *sqr(x)* that returns its parameter squared.
+CodeRunner is a Moodle question type that requests students to submit program code to some given specification.
 The submission is graded by running a series of tests on the code in a sandbox, comparing the output with the expected output.
+A trivial example might be a Python function *sqr(x)* that returns its parameter squared, but there is essentially no limit on the complexity of questions that can be asked.

 CodeRunner is intended to be run in an adaptive mode, so that students know immediately if their code is passing the tests.
 In the typical 'all-or-nothing' mode, all test cases must pass